bobwilmes/aers/README.md

 HF radios with digital data.
 The FCC allows digital communications for emergency services using low data rate of 300 baud, but occasionally allows for higher data rates, such as that granted for [Hurricane Ida](https://www.arrl.org/news/fcc-grants-temporary-waiver-to-permit-higher-symbol-rate-data-transmissions-for-hurricane-ida-traffi).

+Emergency communications are typically used in areas without power or commercial telecommunications infrastructure.
+Items communicated can be lists of supplies needed or delivered, transportation blockages such as bridges out or highways destroyed or blocked.
+Typicaly personally identifiable information (PII) is not exchanged as the data in unencrypted and is sent on a broadcast channel.

+The [American Radio Relay League (ARRL)](http://arrl.org/) publishes extensive guidelines for emergency net control and message handling called the [National Traffic System (NTS)&#174](http://www.arrl.org/nts)

 ## Installation
 <<flutter install>>